shengqh/TIGER/README.md

 ## python 2.7+

-A few software required the python environment, such as cutadapt.
+A few softwares require the python environment, such as cutadapt.

 ## mono 4+